Jinja2 Enhance Install free

 F12 or Cmd+Click on any template variable jumps straight to the line in your Python or JavaScript source where it's declared.

-Hover a variable, click the link (or hit F12), and Pro takes you to the exact render_template / render / TemplateResponse call site that supplies it.
+Hover a variable, click the link (or hit F12), and Jump the exact render_template / render / TemplateResponse call site that supplies it.
 Works across files, across frameworks, and across multi-render templates that receive different variables from different routes.

 Cross-file template tracking